josetilos/nls_for_EPONs/README.md

 This project shows how to build models for delay percentiles in EPONs, using machine learning techniques for the accurate characterization of delay percentiles.

-There are 6 datasets (csv files) where we have considered 1- and 10-Gbps EPON comprising eight ONUs.
+There are 6 datasets (csv files) for Poisson traffic where we have considered 1- and 10-Gbps EPON comprising eight ONUs.
 We have examined EPONs with different fiber lengths being set to 4, 8, and 20 km.
 The guard band is set to 128 ns.
 To arbitrate the channel access in the upstream, we have implemented the well-known interleaved